dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/04-alerting/index.md

 - **Problem Notifications**: Defined where notifications were sent (channels, integrations).
 - **Alerting Profiles**: Defined what problems triggered notifications using reusable filters.

-However, there are certain limitations of Classic Alerting:
+#### How Dynatrace Platform Alerting Improves on Classic Alerting:
+- **Classic Alerting**
     - **Rigid integrations**: Hardcoded, lacked flexibility.
     - **Only for problems**: Couldn’t trigger on specific events.
-- **Confusing notifications**: Limited context.
+    - **Limited context in notifications**: Messages lacked detailed insights that Dynatrace Platform alerting offers now.
     - **No execution transparency**: No way to inspect delivery status or debug failures.

+- **Dynatrace Platform**
+    - **Flexible, Event-Driven Triggers** - Alert on any event stored in Grail—not just problems.
+Includes Davis events, custom events, and metric anomalies.
+    - **Workflows for Intelligent Automation** - Replace rigid notifications with customizable workflows that define how, when, and where actions occur—trigger remediation scripts, create tickets, or send alerts.
+    - **Execution Transparency** - Full visibility into workflow runs with logs, status, and outcomes for simplified troubleshooting and validation.
+    - **User-Level Ownership** - Configure workflows without impacting others.
+Each user/team can manage their own automation safely.
+    - **Automation-Ready Architecture** - Designed for proactive, event-driven responses—move beyond notifications to intelligent remediation and governance.

 ### Why Davis Anomaly Detection?
 Dynatrace Gen3 introduces Davis Anomaly Detection powered by Grail:
-- **Dynamic, AI-driven detection**: Automatically adapts to metric behavior.
-- **Improved accuracy**: Reduces false positives and manual threshold tuning.
+- **Advanced flexibility with DQL**: Define anomaly conditions using powerful queries that combine multiple metrics, dimensions, and filters.
+This enables richer context and smarter alerting compared to static metric events in Classic.
+- **Cross-domain correlation**: Detect anomalies across logs, metrics, and traces in a single detector, leveraging Grail’s unified data model—something Classic alerting could not achieve.
-- **Event-driven automation**: Works with Workflows for intelligent responses.
+- **Event-driven automation**: Seamlessly integrate with Workflows for intelligent responses, moving beyond static notifications.
-- **Transparency**: Full visibility into execution logs and outcomes.
+- **Transparency and control**: Full visibility into execution logs, outcomes, and workflow runs for simplified troubleshooting.

 ### Why Workflows?
-Move beyond static alerting to **dynamic, customizable automation.**
-Define **how, when, and where** actions should happen.
-Trigger notifications, remediation scripts, ticket creation, and more.
-Works for **any event stored in Grail** (problems, Davis events, generic events).
-Provides **execution transparency** for troubleshooting and validation.
+Dynatrace Workflows alerting moves beyond static notifications and introduces **dynamic, customizable automation**.
+Instead of simply sending alerts, you can define exactly **how, when, and where** actions should occur.
+Workflows allow you to **trigger notifications, execute remediation scripts, create tickets, and more**, all based on any event stored in Grail, including problems, Davis events, or generic events.
+With full **execution transparency**, you can easily view logs, monitor status, and validate outcomes, making troubleshooting and automation simpler and more **reliable**.

 ### Lab Objectives